On the interaction of the Coxeter transformation and the rowmotion bijection: -representation finite algebras

 An algebra $A$ is called \emph{$n$-representation-finite} for some $n \geq 1$ if $\gldim A \leq n$ and there is an $n$-cluster tilting module $M$ in $\mod A$, see for example \cite{Iya2} where such algebras were studied systematically for the first time.
 Note that an $n$-cluster tilting module $M$ in a $n$-representation-finite algebra is unique when we assume that $M$ is basic.
-Note also that $M$ necessarily contains the indecomposable projective and injective modules as direct summands. $1$-representation-finite algebras are exactly the representation finite hereditary algebras that are classified by Dynkin diagrams.
+Note also that $M$ necessarily contains the indecomposable projective and injective modules as direct summands. $1$-representation-finite algebras are exactly the representation finite hereditary algebras.
+They are classified by Dynkin diagrams, see \cite[Chapter VIII]{ARS}.

 We collect several results that we will need.
-For a survey on $n$-cluster tilting categories and higher Auslander algebras, we refer to section 2 of \cite{Iya5}.
-For the definition of $n$-almost split sequences and their basic properties we refer to section 2.3 in \cite{Iya5}, which also contains the next lemma. \begin{lemma} Let $A$ be an algebra with $n$-cluster-tilting module $M$ and $B:=\End_A(M)$. \begin{enumerate} \item Let $N$ be an indecomposable non-projective summand of $M$.
-There is therefore an $n$-almost split sequence
+For a survey on $n$-cluster tilting categories and higher Auslander algebras, we refer to Section 2 of \cite{Iya5}.
+For the definition of $n$-almost split sequences and their basic properties we refer to Section 2.3 in \cite{Iya5}, which also contains the next lemma.
+We recall that the length of an $n$-almost split sequence is equal to $n+2$. \begin{lemma} Let $A$ be an algebra with $n$-cluster-tilting module $M$ and $B:=\End_A(M)$. \begin{enumerate} \item Let $N$ be an indecomposable non-projective summand of $M$.
+There is an $n$-almost split sequence

 Applying $\Hom_A(M,-)$ to it yields a minimal projective resolution of $S_N$:

 \item Let $N$ be an indecomposable non-injective summand of $M$.
 There is an $n$-almost split sequence

 Applying $D\Hom_A(-,M)$, we obtain a minimal injective coresolution of $S_N$: